ljrain/my_blog/content/post/2020/08/ImBack.md

   - GoHugo
   - Azure
 ---
-I'm back!

 Recently Microsoft has provided a new app service on Azure for static sites!